Bharathan (Tamil director)

 Bharathan is an Indian filmmaker and writer who works in Tamil films.
-He has directed with actor Vijay twice in his career.
+He has directed with actor Vijay thrice his career.

 Career

 He initially began his career as a dialogue writer to film director Dharani and penned dialogues for the Vikram-starrer Dhill (2001), Dhool (2003) and Vijay-starrer Ghilli (2004), as well as for Madhesh's Madhurey (2004).
 Since then, he has intermittently been credited as a dialogue writer, most notably working on Ajith Kumar's Veeram (2014) which was directed by Siva.